-- Seeks play advice or hidden information about his or her match from others once he or she has sat for his or her match. - Gives play advice or reveals hidden information to players who have sat for their match. - During a game, refers to notes made before the official beginning of the current match, including Oracle text that has not been provided by a judge.
+- Seeks play advice or hidden information about his or her match from others once he or she has sat for his or her match - Gives play advice or reveals hidden information to players who have sat for their match. - During a game, refers to notes (other than OracleTM pages) made before the official beginning of the current match.